-- 2.1 The International Council decides upon the International Focus Programme topic, its duration and its outcome. - 2.2 The duration shall not be less than one year. - 2.3 The execution of the International Focus Programme initiatives shall be coordinated by the Vice President in charge of Academic Activities of the International Board of ELSA.
+2.1 The International Council decides upon the International Focus Programme topic, its duration and its outcome.

+2.2 The duration shall not be less than one year.

+2.3 The execution of the International Focus Programme initiatives shall be coordinated by the Vice President in charge of Academic Activities of the International Board of ELSA.
-- a. coordinate the implementation of the International Focus Programme; - b. coordinate the research for finding the topic and sub-topics for the upcoming International Focus Programme; - c. ensure that a topic for the upcoming International Focus Programme is proposed to the International Council at the last International Council Meeting of the running International Focus Programme;

-- d. create an International Focus Programme Handbook; - e. publish articles on the International Focus Programme topic regularly in Synergy; - f. provide necessary training, information and other assistance to National and Local Groups; - g. ensure the realisation of the International Focus Programme outcome.
+- a. coordinate the research for finding the topic and sub-topics for the upcoming International Focus Programme; - b. ensure that a topic for the upcoming International Focus Programme is proposed to the International Council at the last International Council Meeting of the running International Focus Programme; - c. create an International Focus Programme Guideline; - d. provide necessary information and other assistance to National and Local Groups.

-- a. forward all relevant information regarding the International Focus Programme received from ELSA International to Local Groups; - b. provide necessary training, information and other assistance to Local Groups to organise International Focus Programme events.
+3.2 National Groups shall forward all relevant information regarding the International Focus Programme received from ELSA International to Local Groups.